snyk/user-docs/docs/integrations/ci-cd-integrations/jenkins-integration-overview.md

 The minimum severity to detect.
 Can be one of the following: `low`, `medium`, `high` , `critical`.
 See `--severity-threshold` in the [CLI commands and options summary](https://docs.snyk.io/snyk-cli/cli-reference) for default behavior.

+**`monitorProjectOnBuild` (optional, default: `true`)**

+Whether to create/update a project in your Snyk account to be continuously monitored for issues.
+After running a build, log in to the Snyk website and view your projects to see the monitor.
+For more information on Monitoring, see [CLI Monitor command](https://docs.snyk.io/snyk-cli/commands/monitor).

 **`additionalArguments` (optional, default: \_none**\_**)**

 See the [CLI commands and options summary](https://docs.snyk.io/snyk-cli/cli-reference) for information on additional CLI options.